w-gluza/TVdashFlex/README.md

 The idea of a project was to recreate PSD file in the most accurate way.
 Dashboard is intended to work only on one specific type of device - LG TV with a WebOS and 1920 x 1080 resolution.

-You can check mockup [here]: (https://raw.githubusercontent.com/w-gluza/TVdashFlex/master/dashboard_design.jpg)
+You can check mockup [here](https://raw.githubusercontent.com/w-gluza/TVdashFlex/master/dashboard_design.jpg)

 ## Important Information